martinve/ITI0215_25/README.md

 # ITI0215_25

-Koodinäited aine "ITI0215 Hajussüsteemid" praktikumide koodinäited.

-* `prax1` alustasime Pythoni `http.server` baasil serveri ehitamist.
+Code examples for the practice sessions of course "ITI0215 Distributed Systems"

+* `prax1` we started building a server based on Python `http.server`.
-* `prax2` jätkasime `http.server` baasil serveriga.
-Muuhulgas:
+* `prax2` we contiuned `http.server` based server, including:
-    - `nodemon` kasutamine sujuvamaks arenduseks: `nodemon ./server.py 5000`
+    - using `nodemon` for mode streamlined development process: `nodemon ./server.py 5000`
-    - `POST` päringutele vastamine
+    - implemented `POST` request handling in server.
-    - `client.py` päringute automatiseerimiseks `requests` teegi kaudu
+    - `client.py` for automating making requests via `requests` library.
+* `prax3` stared constructing P2P network:
+    - extended `http.serveri` implemnentation to be multi threaded
+    - application architecture improvements; configuration management.
+    - started to implement topology and scenario as describred in `SCENARIO.md`

+## API Calls

+- `/addr?port=<port>`: Ask for a list of nodes from master.
+If `port` is provided then the master adds it to the list of known nodes if it does not exist there.